cbkadal/231saurus/Docusaurus/docs/AP01/06-MEMO.md

 ---
-id: AP01CH06
 sidebar_position: 6
 title: 06 MEMO
 description: Search Engine Description
 image: thumbnailImage
-tags:
+tags: [MEMO]
-  - TAG1
-  - TAG2
 ---

 # Ch06: MEMO
 by BinKadal, Sdn.
 Bhd.

-* npm cache verify
-* NAVBAR
-* node_modules
+* How to set NAVBAR?
+* How to share node_modules?
-* README.md branch gh-pages
+* How to add README.md to branch gh-pages with yarn deploy?
+* How to display a directories of files?
+* How to put a file for download?

 <hr />